project-codeflare/mlbatch/SETUP.md

 and a *team setup* to be repeated for each team that will be using the cluster.

-Batch users should only be permitted to create AppWrappers or workloads whose types are natively supported by Kueue.
-The cluster setup set defines a `mlbatch-edit` role which enforces these restrictions and will be used in the setup process for each team of MLBatch users that is onboarded.
+Batch users should only be permitted to create AppWrappers or other workload Kinds that are natively supported by Kueue.
+The cluster setup defines a `mlbatch-edit` role which enforces these restrictions and will be used in the setup process for each team of MLBatch users that is onboarded.

 This setup has been developed on OpenShift 4.14 and Kubernetes 1.27 and is intended to support OpenShift 4.12 and up and/or Kubernetes 1.25 and up.